drhelius/grpc-demo/README.md

 ![Deploying with operator](images/architecture_operator.png "Deploying with operator")

 *This section explains how to create a Kubernetes Operator.
-If you want to use the Operator provided in the demo go straight to [Deploying the demo services without using Istio](#8---deploying-the-demo-services-without-using-istio).*
+If you want to use the Operator provided in the demo go straight to [Deploy the services using a Kubernetes Operator](deploy-the-services-using-a-kubernetes-operator).*

 In this demo, a Kubernetes Operator is provided in order to deploy all four services at once: